-Oracle Sharding is tightly integrated with the Oracle replication and disaster recovery technologies Oracle Data Guard and Oracle GoldenGate.
+Oracle Sharding is tightly integrated with Oracle Data Guard and Oracle GoldenGate for Oracle replication and disaster recovery.

 Oracle GoldenGate replication support for Oracle Sharding High Availability is deprecated in Oracle Database 21c.

 Replication provides high availability, disaster recovery, and additional scalability for reads.
 A unit of replication can be a shard, a part of a shard, or a group of shards.